Darko Rajaković: National team coaching career

 On July 18, 2019, Rajaković was hired as an assistant coach for the Serbia men's national basketball team under Aleksandar Đorđević.
 He made his debut at the 2019 FIBA Basketball World Cup where Serbia came in fifth place.

 Personal life

 On 9 May 2024, Rajaković and his wife Gaga donated US$46,700 to Sick Kids hospital in Toronto, St. Jude Research Hospital in Memphis and to the University Children Hospital in Belgrade.
-The donation was a result of a commitment of Darko and his family to donate US$20 for every assist the Raptors made.
-Rajakovic and his wife both officially became naturalized US Citizens on April 14, 2023.
+The donation was a result of a commitment of Rajaković and his family to donate US$20 for every assist the Raptors made.
+Rajaković and his wife both officially became naturalized US citizens on April 14, 2023.